Health Information

 Sex Education Curriculum Public Hearing Notice

-The PA 226 Sex Education Advisory Committee meet once a month, from 4 PM - 6 PM, to review sex education curriculum and materials.
+The PA 226 Sex Education Advisory Board meets once a month, from 4 PM - 6 PM, to review sex education curriculum and materials.

 • Dan McGee